 Your doctor can check your risk of a stroke.
 Things that can raise your risk include:

 When you take an anticoagulant, your blood clots more slowly than normal.
-This increases your risk of bleeding problems in and around the brain, bleeding in the stomach and intestines, bruising and bleeding if you are hurt, and serious skin rash.
+This increases your risk of bleeding problems in and around the brain, bleeding in the stomach and intestines, bruising, and bleeding if you are hurt.

-When you take an anticoagulant, also called a blood thinner, you need to take extra steps to avoid bleeding problems, such as preventing falls and injuries.
-With the anticoagulant warfarin, you also need to have regular blood tests to make sure you are taking the right dose.
-And you need to watch how much vitamin K you eat or drink.
+When you take an anticoagulant, you need to take extra steps to avoid bleeding problems, such as preventing falls and injuries.
+If you take warfarin, you also need to have regular blood tests and watch how much vitamin K you eat or drink.

 Anticoagulants lower the risk of stroke in people who have atrial fibrillation.
 But how much your risk will be lowered depends on how high your risk was to start with.
 Not everyone with atrial fibrillation has the same risk of stroke.
-It's a good idea to talk with your doctor about your risk.
+Your doctor can help you know your risk based on your age, sex, and health.

 A device may be implanted to lower the risk of stroke.
 Doctors call the device a left atrial appendage closure device.
 The device can prevent blood clots from moving out of the heart and causing a stroke.
 The device is placed inside of the heart with a procedure that uses catheters in blood vessels.